-Unlike \Cref{thm:potential-fixed}, this result holds regardless of how the overload set changes.
-In particular, for $\kappa=1$ the potential function reduces to measuring only the system-wide overload, \ie\, $\Phi(\xVec)=\sum_{i\in\plSet}L_i(\xVec) \ge 0$, so every feasible solution $\xVec^\star$ (i.e., satisfying \Cref{eq:constraint} and eliminating all system-wide overload) is a global minimizer of $\Phi$.
+Unlike \Cref{thm:potential-fixed}, this result holds regardless of how the overloaded sector-time set changes.
+In particular, for $\kappa=1$ the potential function reduces to measuring only the system-wide cumulative overload, \ie\, $\Phi(\xVec)=\sum_{i\in\plSet}L_i(\xVec) \ge 0$, so every feasible solution $\xVec^\star$ satisfying \Cref{eq:constraint} is a global minimizer of $\Phi$.